NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Flying screen removed
   - Adjusted lift, size, and duration
 - 8B(A) made 5A with follow ups
-- 5AA(A) staggers
-- 5A2C staggers
-- 6A
-  - Has old 6A startup, but teleports up and behind the opponent
-  - Has strings into A and B
-- 2A cannot be followed up on on whiff
-- 2A(B)
-  - Added
-  - This move and similar moves do not move as far forward on startup
-- 2AA(A) replaced with RA
 - 8A
   - Spaced out the projectiles more
   - Projectiles do not lift off the ground
-- RA has three grabbable frames added to the startup
-- RB
-  - Made an untechable bounce and a high for the first two frames
-  - Techable and mid after the first two frames
-  - Hitbox disappears two frames sooner
 - JA
   - Can transition faster
   - Has forward or backwards momentum with 6 or 4